 No two disasters are ever the same; yet, virtually all incidents disproportionately affect individuals with access and functional needs (AFN) (i.e. people with disabilities, older adults, children, limited English proficiency, and transportation disadvantaged).
 Understanding this harsh reality, in 2008 California established the Office of Access and Functional Needs (OAFN) within the Governor’s Office of Emergency Services.

-The purpose of OAFN is to identify the needs of individuals with disabilities and others with access and functional needs before, during and after disasters and to integrate them into the State's emergency management systems.
+The purpose of OAFN is to identify the needs of individuals with disabilities and others with access or functional needs before, during, and after disasters and to integrate them into the State's emergency management systems.

 OAFN utilizes a whole community approach by offering training and guidance to emergency managers and planners, disability advocates and other service providers responsible for planning for, responding to and helping communities recover from disasters.
 In short, OAFN plans for the realities of disasters by integrating access and functional needs into everything Cal OES does including partnership development, outreach, training, guidance and providing technical assistance.

 Luis “Vance” Taylor is the Chief of the Office of Access and Functional Needs.

 Disaster ResponseOAFN has responded to every major incident to support local efforts and assist as needed:Worked with the American Red Cross and local jurisdictions to ensure shelters are accessible;Assisted in securing accessible showers, porta-potties and hand washing stations for use at shelters;Helped utilize American Sign Language (ASL) interpreters at town halls, press events, and Recovery Centers; andCollaborated with local agencies to provide accessible transportation to shelters and Local Assistance Centers.